R41N3RZUF477/Steam-client-LPE/README.md

 # Steam-client-LPE
 Steam client 0day privilege escalation (0day at time of upload).
-This vulnerability was (for some) reason not deemed as privilege escalation that gain full local administrator permissions, but I let you decide this.
+This vulnerability was (for some reason) not deemed as privilege escalation that gains full local administrator permissions, but I let you decide this.
 Works with Steam client version  (newest at the time of upload).

 ## Exploit